jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a2.md

-+++
+---
+title: "Mistakes in Judging Wheat and Silver Prices"
+heading: "Part 3b of Chapter 11 of Book 1"
+date: 2015-09-22
+image: "/covers/wn.jpg"
-title=  "Mistakes in Judging Wheat and Silver Prices" date=  2020-01-24 image=  "/covers/wn.jpg" description=  "Historians made mistakes in Judging Wheat and Silver Prices because they were lazy and because rents were paid in kind" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1" linkbtext=  "Chapter 11 Part 3a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a3" linkftext=  "Digression 1a3" heading=  "Part 3b Digression 1a2" icon=  "/icons/smith.png"
+description: "Historians made mistakes in Judging Wheat and Silver Prices because they were lazy and because rents were paid in kind"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="110" >}} Many authors on prices thought that from the time of Julius Cæsar's invasion to the discovery of American mines, silver value was continually decreasing.